-On the Axiom tab, in the Administration group, click Manage > Security > File Group Permission Report.
+1. On the Axiom tab, in the Administration group, click Manage > Security > File Group Permission Report.

-NOTE: If you are using an Axiom packaged product, you can access this feature from the Admin tab.
+NOTE: In systems with installed products, this feature may be located on the Admin tab.
 In the System Management group, click Security > File Group Permission Report.